Michal0110/BodyClocks_data/README.md

 background; the rhythmic foreground retains the thresholds documented in each analysis script.
 Shared wrappers retry transient failures and stop rather than silently returning partial annotations.
-For long-term reproducibility, release archives should include redistributable input matrices, metadata, manifests, environment files and final publication outputs; inputs that cannot be redistributed should instead be identified by accession and retrieval details.
+For long-term reproducibility, release archives include redistributable input matrices, metadata, manifests, environment files and final publication outputs; inputs that cannot be redistributed are instead identified by accession and retrieval details.

 The machine-readable data inventory is `data_manifest.csv`; source information is described further in the [data-source documentation](docs/data_sources.md).